mt7180/prefect-pulumi-data-orchestration/README.md

 ```

 The .deploy method will build a Docker image with your flow code baked into it and push the image to the (Docker Hub or other) registry specified in the image argument.
 You may also use a custom Dockerfile in combination with a DeploymentImage object, as shown above.
 This gives you maximum flexibility to run specific flow run commands in a predefined flow execution environment.
->Note: You need to be authenticated to Prefect Cloud and your container registry when running the deployment by executing the python file (in our case with the command `python -m etl.dataflow`` while venv is activated)
+>**_NOTE:_** You need to be authenticated to Prefect Cloud and your container registry when running the deployment by executing the python file (in our case with the command `python -m etl.dataflow` while venv is activated)

-### Prefects new ECS Push Work Pool
+## Prefects new ECS Push Work Pool
 In general, a flow is deployed to a work pool for scheduling.
 Traditionally, a worker (running in the execution environment) had to poll the work pool for new flow runs to execute (pull work pools), but now [push work pools] can submit flow runs to serverless infrastructure like Cloud Run, Azure Container Instances, and AWS ECS Fargate directly, without the need for an agent or worker to run.
 This makes the set-up a lot easier.
 When you create the ECS push work pool (you can do this directly in the Prefect Cloud UI, but we will create it with our GitHub action by prefect cli), you don't have to set any of the job template parameters, as long as you submit them via the job_variables parameter of the flow deployment.
 The deployment-specific job variables always overwrite the work pool job template values.
 On the other hand, if you want to (and if they do not change), you can pre-populate the work pool job template with your infrastructure specific information, then you don't have to feed in the information with each deploment.
 But since we use pulumi to set-up our infrastructure, we won't have this information in advance, we will submit them via the job variables in the deployment step of the GitHub Action (gh_action_init_dataflow.yml).

->Advanced: If you are already familiar with the [AWS Task Definition], you might have noticed, that not all parameters of the Task Definition Template are available in the base job template of the Prefect ECS (push) work pool.
+>**_ADVANCED:_** If you are already familiar with the [AWS Task Definition], you might have noticed, that not all parameters of the Task Definition Template are available in the base job template of the Prefect ECS (push) work pool.
 It is very easy to [adjust the job template], if you need to set a specific task definition parameter, the linked video shows how to do this in the Prefect Cloud UI.
 In short: put the desired parameter to the underlaying work pool json definition (advanced tab of the work pool configuration), to ingest the needed parameters AND assign it also to the desired task definition parameter down at the bottom in the job configuration section (in jinja notation!).
 By the way: the following command will give you the base job template for the ecs:push work pool in the terminal: `prefect work-pool get-default-base-job-template --type ecs:push`